 Local Resources for Purchasing Common Chemicals

 Some chemicals have common household uses either in beauty and hygiene, laundry and cleaning, building maintenance, or gardening.
 These chemicals can be bought from local stores rather than ordered from specialty companies.
-The table below lists a variety of common chemicals and what you need to know to purchase them locally.
+The Chemical Table lists a variety of common chemicals and what you need to know to purchase them locally.
 Unlike chemicals bought from chemical supply companies, when bought locally these common chemicals are unlikely to come with Material Safety Data Sheets (MSDS).
 For general information about handling chemicals, see the Chemical Safety Guide.
-For specific information about how to handle and dispose of these chemicals, consult the "student-friendly" Chemical Database maintained by Oxford University.
+For specific information about how to handle and dispose of these chemicals, consult the Chemistry Material Safety Data Sheet database maintained by Iowa State University.

 |Chemical Name||Chemical Formula||Common Name||Where to Buy||Notes||Hazards|